Gene Douglas, M.Ed. LPC LMFT

 3.)
 Repeat everything in 1.

 4.)
 Tap Gamut spot (back of hand) 50 times while thinking of problem.
-(Repeat reminder word at every 10)
+(Repeat reminder word several times.)

 5.)
 Slow eye roll upward while tapping Gamut spot.